annettewilliamsoutsystems/docs-product/src/develop/ui/patterns/web/utilities/stackedicon.md

 # Stacked Icon

-You can use the Stacked Icon Pattern to stack two icons on top of each other, expand the icon set, and to create new graphical representations of concepts.
+You can use the Stacked Icon Pattern to stack two icons on top of each other.

 ![](<images/stackedicon-image-8.png>)